 - 37.1 PURPOSE: To elect from the inboard category a driver or drivers, who have accomplished goals above the normal during the ensuing year. - 37.2 GOALS OF ELECTORS: To be eligible for spots #1 & #2, the selected driver must have a minimum of 24 points of items one (1) through six (6) listed below, accumulating all the points from only one (1) national inboard racing class.
 For spot #3; the selected driver must have a minimum of 24 points of items one (1) through six (6) listed below, accumulating points in any one or multiple national inboard racing classes (1) through six (6) listed below.
 A person receiving a red card should not be considered for Hall of Champion induction in the year they received this card.

-Plus bonus as follows: One quarter (.25) point for every active boat for the present year with a maximum of 5 extra points.
+Plus bonus as follows: One (1) point for every 4 active boats for the present year.